torpeyl/EEP1-Assembly-To-Machine-Code/README.md

 Convert Assembly code to machine code for the EEP1 cpu

 Although the code below is written in upper case, the compiler is not case-sensitive.
-This compiler will accept values written in any of the following formats:
+This compiler will accept values written in any of the following formats, however negative numbers should be avoided if possible as their behaviour may be undefined by EEP1:

 • 0x01            &nbsp;  &nbsp; (hex)
 • -0x01           &nbsp;  &nbsp; (hex)